erwinfs/covid19-curves/README.md

 The following graph shows how the daily cases, offset by the staed number of days, and  multiplied by the factor (%), map against actual deaths reported.
-The offset (or lag) and factorare determined by brute force:
+The offset (or lag) and factor are determined by brute force:
 It is the combination that produces the lowest squared error.

 ![Graph of predicted deaths based on earlier new cases](cases-deaths.png)